lars1050/csc321-s25/project02-creature/README.md

 All code will be written in Python.
 The 2 primary components are:

 1. A generalized framework for the genetic algorithm.
 Define a class called `GA` in the file `ga.py`.
-The constructor of the class has a parameter that is an instance of a problem to solve.
+The constructor of the class has keyword arguments (kwargs) that set various aspects of the GA (e.g. rate of mutation).

 2. The swimming creature problem.
 Define a class `Problem` in the file `swimmer.py`.
 It should contain the following methods: